 200 Hour Acro Yoga Teacher Training Rishikesh & Goa – A Typical Session

 A typical Acro Yoga session at Alakh Yog comprises the following activities.

 - A circular ritual that encourages openness and dialogue between participants.

 - Prepare your muscles for the strenuous activities that lie ahead.

 - Asanas (yoga postures) are prepared by stretching with your yoga partner.

 - The development of trust between the partners during the course of an inversion.

 - Acrobatics and flying are two of the most popular aspects of Acro Yoga.

-The above-mentioned session activities fulfil the primary roles of Acro Yoga which are:
+The above-mentioned session activities fulfill the primary roles of Acro Yoga which are:

 Base – The person with the maximum points of contact with the ground is the base.
 A person is lying on the ground with his back touching the ground, and both hands and legs are used for support and stability of the flyer in this posture.
 The feet (typically placed on the flyer’s lower abdomen, hips, and groyne) and hands are the major points of contact for this individual with the flyer.